A circular logo with the letters 'BT' in the center.

 Visual design v1.1

-In this second iteration, we were asked to broaden the key target area (Gaming) to include three distinct areas;
+In this version, we were asked to broaden the key target area (Gaming) to include three distinct areas;

 WFH, Streaming and Gaming.